MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Monitor service configuration drift, relative to the common engineering criteria, using Azure Policy.

-> For AlwaysOn scenarios with multiple production subscriptions under a dedicated management group, prioritize assignments at the management group scope.
+> For mission-critical scenarios with multiple production subscriptions under a dedicated management group, prioritize assignments at the management group scope.

 - Use built-in policies where possible to minimize operational overhead of maintaining custom policy definitions.

-- Where custom policy definitions are required, ensure definitions are deployed at suitable management group scope to allow for reuse across encompassed AlwaysOn environment subscriptions to this allow for policy reuse across production and lower environments.
+- Where custom policy definitions are required, ensure definitions are deployed at suitable management group scope to allow for reuse across encompassed environment subscriptions to this allow for policy reuse across production and lower environments.
   - When aligning the application roadmap with Azure roadmaps, leverage available Microsoft resources to explore if critical custom definitions could be incorporated as built-in definitions.

 > When deployed within an Enterprise Scale context, consider deploying custom Azure Policy Definitions within the intermediate company root management group scope to enable reuse across all applications within the broader Azure estate.